Skip to content

 • Customizable: By default, the label for the totals row will be “Total,” but the command allows users to choose the columns they want to add totals for, as well as customize the label for the summation.

-As previously mentioned, this command organizes numeric data and is simplistic in its use.
+As previously mentioned, the addcoltotals Splunk command organizes numeric data and is simplistic in its use.
+Consider the following search that will track transaction failures by a cellular carrier:

 sourcetype="mint:network" statusCode>200 failed=true | stats count AS Failures BY carrier

-You can see that there are values associated with the report.
-By adding | addcoltotals at the end of the command, the total number of failures is easily recognized.
+By adding | addcoltotals at the end of the command, the total number of failures is easily recognized as you can see in the table below.

 sourcetype="mint:network" statusCode>200 failed=true | stats count AS Failures BY carrier | addcoltotals